About Us

 In Addition:

-• Collection sites for donations should be in easily accessible locations
+• Collection sites for donations should be in easily accessible locations throughout San Diego County

 • Distribution can be accomplished readily through public health nurses, social workers, and prenatal clinic sites